Virginia Man Pleads Guilty to Federal Charges for Role in Massive Identity Theft and Tax Fraud Scheme

 Worked With Others to Seek Over $1.5 Million in Fraudulent Refunds

-The charges carry statutory maximum prison terms of 10 years, 10 years, and 15 years, respectively, as well as potential financial penalties.
+The charges carry a total statutory maximum prison term of 35 years.
 As part of the plea agreement, King agreed to pay $493,436 in restitution to the IRS.
 King also is subject to a forfeiture money judgment in the amount of $5,400.
-King is to be sentenced on May 18, 2016, by U.S. District Judge Ellen S. Huvelle.
+Sentencing is set for May 18 before U.S. District Judge Ellen S. Huvelle.

-Taking together the losses generated by the use of residential addresses and bank accounts under his control, including checks associated with his co-conspirators, King was responsible for the filing of approximately 444 fraudulent returns that sought more than $1.5 million.
-These actions led to a total actual loss of approximately $493,436 to the U.S. Treasury, based on the negotiation of a total of 153 U.S. Treasury checks listing addresses under his control and/or negotiated by his recruits.
+Taking together the losses generated by the use of residential addresses and bank accounts under his control, including checks associated with his co-conspirators, King was responsible for the filing of approximately 444 fraudulent returns that sought more than $1.5 million in tax refunds.
+King’s actions led to a total actual loss of approximately $493,436 to the U.S. Treasury, based on the negotiation of 153 U.S. Treasury checks listing addresses under his control and/or negotiated by his recruits.